AhBumm/ComfyUI_BillBum_APIset_Nodes/README.md

-# BillBum Modified API Nodes
+## Introduction

-BillBum Modified API Nodes is a set of comfyui nodes for myself to use api in comfyui. including DALL-E, OpenAI's LLMs, other LLMs api platform, also other image generation api.
+BillBum Modified Comfyui Nodes is a set of nodes for myself to use api in comfyui. including DALL-E, OpenAI's LLMs, other LLMs api platform, also other image generation api.

 ## Features